JeremyHub/not-enough-space/README.md

 There is client side lag compensation which changes based on the tick rate of the game.
 The tick rate of the server is currently ~12 ticks per second.
 The lag compensation is simply linearly interpolating between updates that it gets from the server.
 There is no client side prediction, only compensation.

+You can pick your color and your moons will match (roughly) the color you pick.

+There is a live updating leaderboard with trackers for damage, kills, and size.

 The screen grows as your player gets larger.
 This means you can see more of what is around you.

 The client only subscribes to updates from the server for objects that it needs to render and no more (with some buffer.)